joshuatagoe/AfroBoujee/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can create my own store
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can create product listings that I can sell ony my own store
-5. as a user, I can add items to an existing grocery list
+5. as a user, the products I create on my store will be findable on the centralized marketplace
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can make transactions throughout my website
+7. as a user, I can categorized my product listings anyway I like, and I can arrange how my store looks like under a template

 ## Research Topics

 (___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Integrate user authentication
+* (3 points) Add user templating
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * Allow user to create own page on website, and edit variables on chosen template to create their own page with their own product listings
-* (5 points) vue.js
+* (3 points) Card transactions
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * Research some apis that allow users to make transactions either through paypal/venmo or a credit/debit card

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+6 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)

 ## [Link to Initial Main Project File](app.js)

-(___TODO__: create a skeleton Express application with a package.json, app.js, views folder, etc. ... and link to your initial app.js_)
+(___TODO__: (src/app.js)

 ## Annotations / References Used